COVID-19: A Community Responds

 In total – through seven rounds of grantmaking – more than $23.5 million was granted to 240 nonprofits helping those affected by the pandemic with basic needs such as childcare, education, housing, food, emergency financial assistance, legal advocacy, health and mental health, and workforce development.

 In March 2020, United Way of Central Carolinas and Foundation For The Carolinas partnered to launch the COVID-19 Response Fund.
 The fund supported a range of nonprofits assisting the people most affected by the coronavirus pandemic.
 Importantly, this fund helped not just those who got sick but also those who were economically impacted.

-The COVID-19 Response Fund is administered through a partnership between the Foundation and United Way.
-A grants committee has been established to review and distribute grants from the fund.
-The committee is made up of 17 local leaders representing a diversity of business sectors, backgrounds and Mecklenburg County geographic locations.
+The COVID-19 Response Fund was administered through a partnership between the Foundation and United Way.
+A grants committee was established to review and distribute grants from the fund.
+The committee was made up of 17 local leaders representing a diversity of business sectors, backgrounds and Mecklenburg County geographic locations.